bvasilop/MS-Leap-Resume/resume.md

 •	Created dynamic Progressive Web Applications for seamless offline experiences.

-•	Utilized offline caching and Javascript agents such as Serviceworkers as well as IndexedDB and Localstorage.
+•	Used offline caching and Javascript agents such as Serviceworkers as well as IndexedDB and Localstorage.

 •	Incorporated Google Chrome Devtools Lighthouse Audits proficiency for optimized performance, progressive web app rendering and accessibility standards.
 Achieved 100% Lighthouse audit scores for performance, accessibility and progressive web application.

-•	Mobile first responsive and adaptive design for all screen sizes.
+•	Created a mobile first responsive and adaptive design for all screen sizes.

-•	JavaScript, AJAX, JSON, HTML, CSS, Gulp, DOM traversal, UI design and implementation.
+•	Utilized JavaScript, AJAX, JSON, HTML, CSS, Gulp, DOM traversal, UI design and implementation.

 •	Implemented local development servers for updating and extracting asynchronous data.
-___
+##

 ## Freelance Web Developer UI/UX
 ### Seattle, WA  11/2017 – 08/2018